 What McCarthy has said he'd do as speaker

-McCarthy has forecasted a strong focus on investigative efforts into the Biden administration under a GOP House majority, laying out a sprawling target of top staffers and leaving little room for potential legislative negotiations.
+McCarthy forecasted a strong focus on investigative efforts into the Biden administration under a GOP House majority, laying out a sprawling target of top staffers and leaving little room for potential legislative negotiations.

-The GOP leader has also singled out Attorney General Merrick Garland after the FBI's raid of Mar-a-Lago over Trump's storing of government documents, warning Garland to "preserve your documents and clear your calendar" and claiming that "the Department of Justice has reached an intolerable state of weaponized politicization."
+The GOP leader also singled out Attorney General Merrick Garland after the FBI's raid of Mar-a-Lago over Trump's storing of government documents, warning Garland to "preserve your documents and clear your calendar" and claiming that "the Department of Justice has reached an intolerable state of weaponized politicization."

 McCarthy has also told the special House panel probing Jan.
 6 to preserve its documents, raising speculation that he could accede to calls from some Republicans to investigate the investigators.

-He's also vowed to kick Reps.
+He also vowed to kick Reps.
 Ilhan Omar, D-Minn., Adam Schiff, D-Calif., and Eric Swalwell, D-Calif., off at least some of their committees -- citing objections to their past behavior that he has said makes them unfit for those roles.
 Democrats have called that a retaliatory move after Greene was stripped of her posts.

 Before the November midterms, he unveiled a "Commitment to America" with four overarching goals: creating "an economy that's strong," "a nation that's safe," "a future that's built on freedom" and "a government that's accountable."
 He focused in part on inflation and public safety, though the plan was light on policy specifics.

-On foreign issues, McCarthy has said he wants more oversight of the spending to support Ukraine as it defends against Russia's nearly year-old invasion -- a position that puts him between other Republican leaders like Sen. Mitch McConnell and those in his House conference who are skeptical of Ukraine aid.
+On foreign issues, McCarthy has said he wanted more oversight of the spending to support Ukraine as it defends against Russia's nearly year-old invasion -- a position that puts him between other Republican leaders like Sen. Mitch McConnell and those in his House conference who are skeptical of Ukraine aid.

 The heavy emphasis on oversight has sparked questions over how much legislative cooperation there could be between a House led by McCarthy and the White House.